PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 for the next Goal continuation.
 Work continues through coherent commits and pushes without opening a pull request.

-The latest implementation unit moves elementwise/Concat/Conv NHWC group recovery into the TensorFlow-free indexed `passes/elementwise_concat_layout.py` owner.
-Its former 482-line full-map, unbounded fixed-point helper is now a thin dispatcher at both unchanged production positions.
-The owner resolves an immutable connected-group plan, re-resolves the full contract before apply, and maintains one differential `ModelIRGraphIndex` plus the Session `LayoutState` through every rewrite.
+The latest implementation unit moves StridedSlice/Concat NHWC fan-in recovery into the TensorFlow-free indexed `passes/stridedslice_concat_layout.py` owner.
+Its former 280-line full-map, unbounded fixed-point helper is now a thin dispatcher at both unchanged production positions.
+The owner resolves an immutable whole-group plan, re-resolves the complete contract before apply, and maintains one differential `ModelIRGraphIndex` plus the Session `LayoutState` through every rewrite.

 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482